yxlao/Open3D/src/Cuda/README.md

  But there are problems of Cuda's heap size.
 Working on that.~~ That is too slow and add extra dependencies (cuda driver).
 Forget it.

-## Conventions of Creating Objects
+## Conventions of Object Memory Allocation

 For the classes such as ImageCuda, there are some conventions to follow:
-- Create some thing when `Create` is directly called
-- When using functions such as `Upload`, `Downsample`, check if the object exists, i.e., if it is with a `server_`.
-If not, create for it for sure.
-If not, then we **CHOOSE TO CHECK SIZE**.
-If size meets then things are fine.
-If not, we **ABORT** and print an error.
-Note this is just a *strategy* or *convention*.
-We can also choose to release it and create a new server.
-- Yet functions such as `Resize` should force to release and re-create objects.
+- An object is uninitialized using the default constructor
+- `Create` command ONLY allocate space;
+- `Upload` command copy cpu objects (Image, cv::Mat) to gpu memory.
+If gpu memory is not allocated, call `Create`; if it is allocated with the same size, directly overwrite the memory with new data; if the size is incompatible, report it as an error.
+- `CopyFrom` command copy gpu objects (ImageCuda) to gpu memory.
+Size check is also needed.
+- Image processing such as `Downsample`, `Gaussian` follow the same convention as `Upload`.

+For the classes built upon ImageCuda, e.g. RGBDImageCuda, ImagePyramidCuda, we only allow to `Build` from ImageCuda.
+This restriction simplify the logistics.

 ## TODO

 - ~~Add reference-count for the servers?
 Actually maybe we can enable the